department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-plan.md

 ## Research questions

-- What are the most important action items for users?
+- What are the most important scenarios that need action for users?
 - What are the least important action items for users?
 - How do people expect to see these action items?
 - How do people expect their action items to be ordered?
 - Do people expect to see action items in sections or in an 'action item hub'?
 - How do users expect to be able to resolve these action items?
-- Will people come to My VA to see their notifications?
+- Do people expect to go to My VA to see notifications?
 - Is it useful to have alerts on My VA?
 - Is duplication helpful? (indicator + actual notification)
 - How do users think of alerts? (eg a to-do list or more of a notification?)
 - What does a 'new' alert mean? (eg when should they see an indicator in the navigation)
-- Do users need to see all the alerts they've ever had?
+- Do users want to see all the alerts they’ve ever had?
 - What should this section be called?? (alerts, notifications, action items??)
 - How do people know if a task is complete?
 - What information about an action item do people need to see?